Last weekend I took part in my first 100km race, the OSJ Ontake Ultra Trail.

 My next race is OMM Japan in late November.

 Most photos kindly borrowed from Aoyama-san.
-Others are from various Facebook acquaintances. 🙂If you have a comment, find me on Twitter at @longcountdown.
+Others are from various Facebook acquaintances. 🙂If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!